OCT-FPGA/OCT-Tutorials/cloudlab-setup/README.md

 ## 2. Start an experiment

 Now you need to select or create an experiment profile.
 For FPGA experiments, we have created the profile ```one-fpga-node``` for your reference.
 The profile uses Xilinx Run Time 2020.1.1 with an Ubuntu 18.04 disk image, and is configured to use any one of the eight FPGA servers in CloudLab Massachusetts site that are equipped with Alveo U280s.
-(It is also possible to create your own profiles.
+It is also possible to create your own profiles.
 To learn how to do this, please refer to [The Cloudlab Manual](http://docs.cloudlab.us/).

-Select the profile and then select Experiments &#8594; Start Experiment.
+Select Experiments &#8594; Start Experiment.

 ![plot](images/experiment_1.png)